SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/phonetics/phonetic-production/three-steps/articulation/basic/non-vowels/place-of-articulation.md

 »⟮Palatal⟯«|⟮The hard palate⟯
 »⟮Velar⟯«|⟮The soft palate⟯
 »⟮Uvular⟯«|⟮The uvula⟯
-»⟮Pharyngeal⟯«|⟮The pharynx⟯
+»⟮Pharyngeal⟯«|⟮The oropharynx⟯
-»⟮Epiglottal⟯«|⟮The walls at the entrance to the trachea⟯
+»⟮Epiglottal⟯«|⟮The aryepiglottal folds⟯

-### !active place of articulation
+## !active place of articulation

-#### active place of articulation supercategory
+### active place of articulation supercategory

 There are three ⟮＿active articulators＿⟯: ⟮Lips⟯, ⟮tongue⟯, and ⟮the pharynx⟯.
 The »⟮tongue articulator part⟯« (my term) is the tongue part involved in articulation.